sewoller/A3/LearnerExp/LearnerExp.md

 	1) Engagement with course content (Videos, slide decks, etc.)
 	2) Time spent attending remote lectures
 	3) Amount of interaction with other learners on the platform (chat & forum interaction) This data was used to create an "Activity Vector" which was recorded for each learner each day to create a calendar like display plotting the amount of activity each day.
+Trends in engagement were interpreted as time management strategies employed by learners

-The data was used to train a machine learning (ML) model which is used by the LearnerEXP system to predict course performance (GPA) based on the engagement and time management o
+The data was used to train a machine learning (ML) model which is used by the LearnerEXP system to predict course performance (GPA) based on the engagement and time management strategies used by each learner.
+At the time of publication, the ML model was